 Discover 'a silver thread in a ribbon of green' flowing through Edinburgh

 The Water of Leith Conservation Trust works to conserve and enhance the river, its heritage and wildlife: The Trust promotes education and recreation through the Visitor Centre, and works with volunteers and community groups to deliver around 100 river clean-ups and habitat improvement tasks annually.
 Operating since 1988, it was the first river charity to be established in Scotland.
 Support our work by becoming a member, sending a donation or joining the hundred strong team of volunteers who are involved in projects on the river and in running the Visitor Centre.
 For further information, please telephone 0131 455 7367 or call into the Visitor Centre we are open every day.
-The Trust is a registered Charity number SC000015
+The Trust is a registered Charity number SC000015.
+Our work is supported by City of Edinburgh Councils - Services for Communities and Children and Families Departments and Scottish Natural Heritage

 The Water of Leith Walkway is a beautiful 12 3/4 mile walk through the heart of Edinburgh, however, there are sometimes engineering works and walkway diversions in place - subscribe to our blog for the latest information.
-Currently there repair work to the path in Dean Village however the route is passable with care or by usin the short diversion
+There are currently - NO CLOSURES OR DIVERSIONS

 Learn about our heritage and wildlife through a variety of Education and Event Programmes